 6 digits for the date – DDMMYY.
 If you expect to receive more than one batch of the same product on the same day, you can make the batch number a bit more specific: add the number of the batch on hand after the date like this: DDMMYY-1.
 Depending on what you are comfortable with, you can obviously switch the digits around, eg. MMDDYY.

-It’s a good idea to explain the logic behind creating batch numbers to each new employee as well.
+It’s a good idea to explain the logic behind creating batch numbers for each new employee as well.
 This will help them identify goods in the warehouse or store by the batch number even if they aren’t responsible for creating new batch numbers.
 Fully understanding the company’s way of using batch numbers will help bring maximum efficiency!

 What to Remember

-Using batch numbers in your inventory in the way Megaventory offers it means only a bit of additional effort that will however bring a lot of benefits.
+Using batch numbers in your inventory in the way Megaventory offers means only a bit of additional effort that will however bring a lot of benefits.
 They add accuracy to your business and will help with keeping communication clear between different departments and employees.
 Megaventory also allows items to be filtered by batches and you can edit your batch numbers at any time.

 Overall, here is what you need to remember: